 Ahead, the twins were talking with Eagle, their lights moving has they walked, but Dani fell back with them.
 “We can use more healers in Newcali,” she said.

-More than one Undergrounder had died from a disease they were ineligible to obtain help for without also receiving enhancement or banishment to a colony.
-Others died from infection after digging out their implanted CivIDs or giving birth to a non-authorized baby.
+More than one undergrounder had died from a disease they were ineligible to obtain help for as long as they weren’t valid citizens of the CORE.
+Others died from infection after digging out their implanted CivIDs or while giving birth to a non-authorized baby.

 “I know.”
 Dani didn’t sound convinced.
 “Let’s just get this done.
 I need to get to my brother.”

-The moment “brother” came from her lips, the pressure that had been building in Jaxon’s head since talking privately with Brogan exploded in a flash of blinding light.
+The moment “brother” came from her lips, the pressure that had been building in Jaxon’s head exploded in a flash of blinding light.

-A brown-skinned man in enforcer blues stands over Dani who is sprawled on the ground.
-He smirks.
-“She’s from Colony 6, guys.
+A man in enforcer blues stands over Dani who is sprawled on the ground, an assault rifle aimed at her heart.
+“You can’t dodge this many bullets,” he says with a smirk.
+To his comrades, he adds, “She’s from Colony 6, guys.
 No doubt about it.
-Double sedate her and toss her into the shuttle.
+Cuff her and toss her into the shuttle.
 The Controller is going to enjoy this extra little gift.”

 Jaxon jerked from the vision, finding himself on the rocky ground and everyone staring at him, their lights shining in his direction.
 His arm went up to cover his eyes.
 If Reese thought her ability was out of control, his was impossible.
 Lately, even the mild premonition caused that pressure at his temples and sent him scrambling to the ground.
-Only the hunches, gut feelings really, didn’t cause that reaction, and those came less often now as the full-blown visions had taken over.
+The more he tried to resist, the worse it became, but when he didn’t fight them, he’d sometimes lose hours where he remembered nothing but the premonition.
+Only the hunches, gut feelings really, didn’t cause a physical reaction, and those came less often now as the full-blown visions had taken over.

 “Lights,” Reese said, lowering her beam to the ground in front of him.
 The others did the same.